Blog

 Travel time

-If the vehicle is moving, the business is working.
+If the van is moving, the business is working.
+Free travel time usually turns into hidden margin loss.

 2